Skip to content Skip to footer

 Push-Broom Hyperspectral Imagers

-Push-Broom hyperspectral cameras are line-scan cameras that project a straight line of image information through a dispersing system, typically an imaging spectrograph.
+Push-broom hyperspectral cameras are line-scan cameras that project a straight line of image information through a dispersing system, typically an imaging spectrograph.
 One dimension of the sensor corresponds to the position on the scanned line, while the other represents the wavelength.
 This way, a spectrum is recorded directly for each point on the scanned line.
-Push-Broom cameras are free from measurement errors caused by fast moving objects, making them ideal for continuous processes and continuous image streams.
-Push-broom imagers are the predominantly used hyperspectral system in sensor-based sorting, inline monitoring and analysis.
+Push-broom cameras are free from measurement errors caused by fast moving objects, making them ideal for continuous processes and continuous image streams.
+Push-broom imagers are the hyperspectral system predominantly used in sensor-based sorting, inline monitoring and analysis.

-The Structure of a
+The Structure of a Push-Broom Hyperspectral Camera

-Read more about our technologies in the Technology Center
+You can find further articles about our technologies in the Technology Center

-Newsletter Subscription
+Newsletter registration